Imagine a sprinter running an Olympic race. He’s competing in the 1600 meter run.

 If we’re to take the idea seriously, the Goal Gradient Hypothesis has some interesting implications for leaders and decision-makers.

 The first and most important is probably that incentive structures should take the idea into account.
 This is a fairly intuitive (but often unrecognized) idea: Far-away rewards are much less motivating than near term ones.
-Given the chance to earn $1,000 at the end of this month, and each thereafter, or $12,000 at the end of the year, which would you be more likely to work hard for?
+Given a chance to earn $1,000 at the end of this month, and each after that, or $12,000 at the end of the year, which would you be more likely to work hard for?